hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ### Chrome and Chromedriver

-Note that Chrome tests are a work in progress.
-Attempting to run the tests using only Chrome is not yet supported.
+Chrome can be installed following the instructions [here](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-centos-7/) or via [Chrome's website](https://www.google.com/intl/en_ca/chrome/).
 Chromedriver can be installed through the default package manager.
-Chrome can be installed following the instructions [here](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-centos-7/) or via [Chrome's website](https://www.google.com/intl/en_ca/chrome/).

 ### Other Setup